Nepsis7/Nepsis7.github.io/index.md

-## Weekly Post
+## Maybe Sometimes I'll Post Stuff Here

-From now on I'll update this part weekly, bringing info, devlogs, or even thoughts
+From now on I'll update this part here and there, bringing info, devlogs, or even thoughts

-### This Week's Topic : Fortran
+### Today's Topic : Fortran
 [Fortran](https://fortran-lang.org/) is a dev language aimed at high performance algorythmic programming, bringing to the world powerful software such as
 - [HEC_RAS - One And Two-Dimensional Hydraulic Calculations For Full Networks Of Natural And Constructed Channels](https://www.hec.usace.army.mil/software/hec-ras/)